vassmate/Week15ATasks/README.md

 - Threading:

-In this exercise, you create a simple console application and start two threads simultaneously.
+1. In this exercise, you create a simple console application and start two threads simultaneously.
+2. Create a simple console application in which you will use a Mutex to ensure there is only one instance of the application running at any point.
+If you encounter a problem completing an exercise, the completed projects are available on the companion CD in the Code folder.
+3. Create an application that uses the thread pool to queue up methods to call on separate threads.
+If you encounter a problem completing an exercise, the completed projects are available on the companion CD in the Code folder.